phiresky/procedural-cities/ausarbeitung.md

 # Procedural City Modeling

-The following description is mostly based on [@cities2001].
+The following description is mostly based on @cities2001.
 Differences to other papers are also mentioned, with more detailed descriptions in [@sec:street-approaches].

-## Input parameters [@cities2001, p.
+## Input parameters [@cities2001, ch.
 2]

 Most city generation methods have some form of user input.
 In [@cities2001], the input is a set of image maps containing elevation, water and population density plus some numbers like city block size or maximum bridge length.
-All further steps are completely automatic.
-In [@chen_interactive_2008], the input maps are similar, but the initial street flow is created based on the map boundaries.
-The user can then modify the tensor field to change the resulting street graph [@chen_interactive_2008_youtube].
+All further steps are completely automatic. @chen_interactive_2008 use similar input maps, but the initial street flow is created based on the map boundaries.
+The user can then modify the tensor field to change the resulting street graph as seen in [@chen_interactive_2008_youtube].

-In [@kelly_citygen_2007], the user draws the primary streets, which is used as the basis for the secondary street network.
+@kelly_citygen_2007 let the user draw the primary streets, which is used as the basis for the secondary street network.

 Most of the city modeling systems expect multiple input maps.
 These are either created from user input, based on real data or also procedurally generated.
 The commonly used ones are described below.